How to use sticky notes on a Mac

 Feel free to insert images or even PDF files — you can simply drop them onto a sticky note.
 Stickies have Markup support, so you can click the Markup icon on an image inside your sticky note if you want to crop, rotate, or draw on it.

-Updating sticky notes is easy.
-You should click on the note and start editing.
+To update a sticky note, click on it and start editing.
 You can also switch to full screen by clicking the box in the upper-right corner — it will simplify the editing process.

 How to hide stickies on a Mac